KaiLi Hall is an 18-year-old swimmer at Sigma Swim’s Cleburne location under Coach Tiffany. She is a senior at Cleburne High School.

-Q: How and when did you decide to become a swimmer?
+Q: How and when did you decide that you wanted to be a swimmer?

-Q: Are there any swimmers that inspire you and why?
+Q: Are there any swimmers that inspire you the most and why?

 Q: What is your favorite event and why?

 A: My favorite is the 200 IM relay because my freshman year I was so proud to be on a relay with MeiLi Hall and Victoria Childress.
 We always had the best time getting ready behind the block and took great pride in knowing we were one of the best.

 Q: How do you feel when your friends have plans to socialize and you have practice or a meet?